hainayanda/Pharos/README.md

 }
 ```

-At the example above, observeChange closure will only run when the new value is bigger than 5
+In the example above, observeChange closure will only run when the new value is bigger than 5

 ## Throttling

-Sometimes you just want to delay some observing because if the value is coming too fast, it could be bottleneck some of your business logic like when you call API or something.
+Sometimes you just want to delay some observing because if the value is coming too fast, it could bottleneck some of your business logic like when you call API or something.
 It will automatically use the latest value when the closure fire:

 ```swift
 class MyClass {